Teal2pO/LEARNING-RESOURCE-MANAGEMENT/README.md

 ## Overview

-This is the code for the TEAL Learning Resource Management application.
-This application is linked with the content Moodle and its database to manage the learning resources.
+This is the source code for the TEAL2.O Learning Resource Management application.
+This application provides a python based wrapper for the content Moodle and its database to facilitate the collaborative interactive learning resource creation, management and version control by pushing and pulling associated meta data to a GitHuB repository.

 ## Table of Contents